MithrilJS/mithril.js/docs/route.md

 #### How it works

-Routing is a system that allows creating Single-Page-Applications (SPA), i.e. applications that can go from a "page" to another without causing a full browser refresh.
+Routing is a system that allows creating Single Page Applications (SPA), i.e. applications that can go from a "page" to another without causing a full browser refresh.

 It enables seamless navigability while preserving the ability to bookmark each page individually, and the ability to navigate the application via the browser's history mechanism.